awsdocs/aws-dms-step-by-step/doc_source/chap-on-premoracle2aurora.quickstart.md

 ## Step 1: Prepare Your Oracle Source Database<a name="chap-on-premoracle2aurora.quickstart.stepone"></a>

 To use AWS DMS to migrate data from an Oracle source database requires some preparation and we also recommend a few additional steps as best practices\.
-+  AWS DMS account – It’s a good practice to create a separate account for the specific purpose of migrating your data\.
-This account should have the minimal set of privileges required to migrate your data\.
-Specific details regarding those privileges are outlined below\.
-If you are simply interested in testing AWS DMS on a non\-production database, any DBA account will be sufficient\.
++  AWS DMS user — It’s a good practice to create a separate user for the specific purpose of migrating your data\.
+This user should have the minimal set of privileges required to migrate your data\.
+You can find specific details regarding those privileges later\.
+If you are simply interested in testing AWS DMS on a non\-production database, any DBA user will be sufficient\.
-+ Supplemental logging – To capture changes, you must enable supplemental logging in order to use DMS\.
++ Supplemental logging — To capture changes, you must enable supplemental logging in order to use DMS\.
 To enable supplemental logging at the database level issue the following command\.

   ```
   ALTER DATABASE ADD SUPPLEMENTAL LOG DATA